bodagovsky/migrator/README.md

 you can also sort your migrations very easily

-Let's say you just have rebase the main branch of your project and you have a migration collision like:
+Let's say you just have rebased the main branch of your project and you have a migration collision like:

 ```
 0001_create_new_table.sql